embernet/sidekick/web_ui/public/sidekick_ai.md

 - Collect the best parts of your chats by right clicking on a message in the chat and selecting "Append message to note"
 - Copy your entire chat to a note by right clicking on a message in the chat and selecting "Append all to note"
 - Right click on a note in the Notes window to:
-  - "Copy" - Copy the note to the clipboard as text
+  - "Copy"
-  - "Copy as HTML" - Copy the note to the clipboard as HTML
+  - "Copy as HTML"
-  - "Append to chat input" - Append the note to the prompt in the Chat window
+  - "Append to chat input"
-  - "Use as chat input" - Use the note as the prompt in the Chat window
+  - "Use as chat input"
 - The primary toolbar at the top of the note provides the following functions:
-  - "New Note" - Create a new note
+  - "New Note"
-  - "Delete Note" - Delete the current note
+  - "Delete Note"
 - The secondary toolbar at the bottom of the note provides the following functions:
-  - "Download Note" - Download the current note as a text file
+  - "Download Note"
-  - "Upload Note" - Upload a text file as a new note
+  - "Upload Note"

 ### Note Tips, Questions and Answers